Partial to baked goods of the sweet variety

 A few years ago, I realised that my childhood instincts were spot on.
 Inherently, I am a writer.
 There’s nothing I love more than following the journey of my characters and seeing where they will take me next.

 The older and more headstrong I get, the more I’ve come to believe that you can make things happen if you really want them to; and you’re willing to work for it.

 There have been benefits to taking the long way round.
 I’ve had fun as a lawyer and still do.
-And the job has taught me a lot.
+My day job has taught me a lot.
 That less is often more when it comes to words.
-That a business attitude is usually at the heart of success, even writing.
+That a business attitude is usually at the heart of success, even writing — especially writing.
 That editing and advice are necessary, and not at all evil if you embrace them and make them your friends.

 So this is the writerly journey of a late bloomer.
 Stepping onto the mysterious road to publication and hopefully making some new friends along the way.